 Upper Kotmale Hydro Power Plant with 150 MW was added to the national grid to enhance the generation capacity of CEB, during the first 06 months of 2012.
 Withal, 11 Thermal Power Plants have been operated by Independent Power Producers (IPPs) and 109 Renewable Power Plants have been operated by Small Power Producers (SPPs) including Mini Hydro Plants, Solar Power Plants, Wind Power Plants and Biomass Power Plants.
 05 Renewable Power Plants have been commissioned in the half of 2012 to raise the generation capacity of the country.

-The island’s port strategy will centre on six major port: Colombo, Hambantota, Galle, Trincomalee, Kankasanturai and Oluwil.
-The government has given the highest priority to the development of port infrastructure in recent years.
-Key port development projects are Colombo South Harbour expansion project, Hambantota Port Development Project, Kankasanturai port development and restoration, Oluvil Port Development Project, and Galle Tourist Port Development.
+The island's Port Strategy will centre on six major ports in Colombo, Hambantota, Galle, Trincomalee, Kankasanturai and Oluwil.
+The Government has given the highest priority to the development of Port infrastructure in recent years.
+Key Port Development Projects are Colombo South Harbour Expansion Project, Hambantota Port Development Project, KKS Port Development and restoration, Oluwil Port Development Project & Galle Toursit Port Development.